-This article is going to introduce you to the best available open source project management software.
+This article is going to introduce you to the best available open source project management softwares.
 Before we look at those details, let us take a look at the reasons why a Project Manager should choose to use a Project Management software (let it be open source or a paid version, based on the Organizational structure and requirements).

 Organizations always continuously strive towards working on accomplishing tasks, most of the times these tasks spanning across multiple teams and multiple locations.
 There are always more than just a bunch of people try to accomplish the project deliverables and when the counts (teams, or resources) go beyond the benchmarks then their project management tasks will span across multiple project managers.
 Tracking these tasks, resources, and deliverables on different software and different project managers can often become very unmanageable.
 This section of the article provides a list of the points that need to be tracked using any of the project management software across the organization, in a unanimous way: